nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Rations, All:** Required for camping and a few other effects.
 Fresh rations are cheapest, but spoil quickly.
 Preserved rations are expensive, but resist spoilage in dungeons.

-**Sacks, All:** Sacks are handy bag items common to all adventuring lifestyles.
+**Sacks:** Sacks are handy bag items common to all adventuring lifestyles.
 Of special note, while empty, folded, and stowed away, sacks count as one size smaller.
 This is already shown on the bag table.

+**Satchel:** A satchel is a simple shoulder-slung tote useful for carrying the basics.
+Not the best quality, and every adventurer is assumed to being with one for free.

 **Torch:** Primarily used as a small-group limited light source.
 A lit torch lasts 6 Beats (1 hour), giving a 20-foot radius of weak light.
 See the "Light and Darkness" rules in the "Playing Your Character" chapter.